badgeteam/website/content/en/docs/Badges/MCH2022/getting-started/_index.md

 of the battery tends to buldge, so try out which side lies most snugly against the badge.
 Find a good spot on the back of the battery and the reverse of the badge to attach the velcro.

+### Inserting an SD-Card

+The SD-Card holder is a bit fiddly.
+We've assembled an [illustrated guide](sdcard/) to inserting an SD-Card.

 ## Now what?